 Can I Give My Dog Hydrogen Peroxide?
-Answer: Yes, In an Emergency
+Answer: Yes, in an emergency

 Call a Vet Immediately

-The first thing you’ll want to do before giving your dog hydrogen peroxide is get them corralled into a room that will be easiest to clean.
-Most choose the bathroom, or maybe a laundry room or even outside if you’re able to keep them in one location.
+Before giving your dog hydrogen peroxide you should get them corralled into a room that will be easiest to clean.
+Most folks choose the bathroom, or maybe a laundry room or even outside if you’re able to keep them in one location.

-Hydrogen Peroxide For Teeth Cleaning
+Hydrogen Peroxide & Teeth Cleaning